jarekbryk/compbioftw/compbioftw.md

 ### Tools useful in teaching or just for mucking about

 - [learnr](https://rstudio.github.io/learnr/) Interactive tutorials with R Notebook and Shiny - the next big thing for teaching R in my opinion.
 - [etherpad](http://etherpad.org/#about) for collaborative real time editing (a la Google Docs).
-This is what Software and Data Carpentry use, but you need to host it (there are freepublic hosts available).
+This is what Software and Data Carpentry use, but you need to host it (there are free public hosts available).
 - [HackMD](https://hackmd.io/features) a possibly better alternative to etherpad.
 Does not require hosting and uses Markdown (it formats the text automatically).
 - [UpDog](https://updog.co) A websites-hosting service (that supports your own domain names) run off your normal Dropbox or Google Drive accounts.
 The great thing about it is that you can put your R Notebook or text files there to have a refreshing page (30 sec. delay) with live coding session for your students to follow.
 Free!
 (Markdown support is paid extra).
 See also this tweet from [Cloudstitch](https://cloudstitch.com): [Power a Jekyll Blog from Google Drive with just a 2 minute setup](https://twitter.com/cloudstitch/status/883022617690554368).
 - [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.